Geithner Pushes New Financial Rules; GOP Skeptical

 WELNA: But Geithner said he would make no such promises.

 GEITHNER: Nothing we do here today, over the next six months, we'll offer the prospect of preventing all future financial crises.
 We can make sure that when they happen in the future, we can act more quickly, more effectively, to contain the damage, to put a firebreak around the most - weaker parts of the system.

 WELNA: Such a firebreak he said, would keep the flames from one failing entity from leaping over and burning more prudent and responsible players in the financial system.
 But Illinois Republican, Donald Manzullo was hardly convinced.
 He said he was not at all comfortable with the idea of federal authorities deciding to take over financial firms.

-Representative DONALD MANZULLO (Republican, Illinois): But you realize how radical your proposal is?
+DONALD MANZULLO: But you realize how radical your proposal is?

 WELNA: Geithner assured Manzullo, he simply did not know at this point, how many American firms might come under such systemic regulation.
 The larger point, he said, is to avoid having the American taxpayer on the hook for companies deemed too big to fail.

 GEITHNER: The most simple way to frame it is capital, capital, capital.
 Capital sets the amount of risk you can take overall.
 Capital assures you have big enough cushions to absorb extreme shocks.
 You want capital requirements to be designed so that, given how uncertain we are about the future of the world, given how much ignorance we fundamentally have about some elements of risk that, there is a much greater cushion to absorb loss and to save us from the consequences of mistaken judgment and uncertainty in the world.